April 2020-ongoing.Last updated May 10th.

 2. Systemic Inequality.
 If we look back to the last several decades, every time global capitalism gets into trouble, the systems proponents and beneficiaries jump in to rescue it through credit expansion, cuts to interest rates, leading to further volatility and crashes.

 In the run-up to the slow-moving train wreck which was the 2007-2009 crisis, the expansion of credit, repackaged and sold as financial products, created a massive bubble.
 The bursting of that bubble brought down global financial corporations and revealed a system built on racial capitalism.
+In this 2017 lecture, Robin D.G.
+Kelley provides a helpful introduction to racial capitalism and additional sources.

 The racial capitalist system deploys targeted and abstracted financial mechanisms to lure working class and precarious communities further into debt in the form of subprime mortgages, student loans, and other dubious financial products.
 Underrepresented communities and people of color assume the most debt for college education, only creating additional leverage for a system that does not offer them enough space or opportunities.
 The banks bet against the repayment of their loans in the knowledge Wall Street would be bailed out – again – when a crash inevitably came.
 The banks and the beneficiaries of these bailouts are not on the side of working people – if they were, they would have bailed out homeowners, instead of foreclosing on homes and forcing the public to endure austerity.